Pre-Ashram Mumbai excursions.

 I can advise you on other trips such as a boat ride over to Elephant Island in Mumbai’s harbour, to see the UNESCO World Heritage Site’s cave temples.
 Or perhaps the Bollywood Studios will tempt you to the north of the city.
 You can enjoy shopping in the craft emporia, colourful Colaba Market and large department stores.
 There’s also the museum and art galleries to see around the creative area of Kala Ghoda and many more famous sights around the hotel area of Fort and beyond.

-We will be going by train to Nashik and picked up in a taxi to take us to the Ashram.
+We will be going by taxi to the Ashram.